Start your nursing career as a newly graduated RN/RPN or LPN at Fraser Health

 Specialty Nursing Education Sponsorship

-Fraser Health Sponsorship Provides 100% tuition and wages.
+Fraser Health Sponsorship provides 100% tuition and wages.

 Fraser Health offers Specialty Nursing Education Sponsorship to selected applicants as part of our ongoing shared responsibility for professional development and safe, competent ethical care.